-Since the operations of a wide range of organizations rely on communications over the Internet, access links are a critical resource to them.
-As a result, sites are improving the fault tolerance and QoS capabilities of their Internet access through multi-homing, i.e. the achievement of global connectivity through several connections supplied by different Internet Service Providers (ISPs).
-However, the extended usage of the currently available IPv4 multi-homing solution is jeopardizing the future of the Internet, since this use has become a major contributor to the post-CIDR growth in the number of global routing table entries [1].
-Therefore, in IPv6 the usage of Provider Aggregatable (PA) addressing is recommended for all sites, included multihomed ones, in order to preserve inter domain routing system scalability.
-While such addressing architecture reduces the amount of routing table entries in the Default Free Zone of the Internet, its adoption presents a fair amount of challenges for the endsites, especially for those who multihome.
-Essentially, when PA addressing is adopted, a multihomed site will have to configure multiple addresses, one per ISP, in every node of the site, in order to be reachable through all its providers.
-Such configuration pose quite a few number of challenges for its adoption, since current hosts are not prepared to deal with multiple addresses per interface as it is required.
-In this note, we will present how Source Address Dependent (SAD) routing can be adopted to deal with some of the difficulties present in this configuration.
+Since the communications of a wide range of organizations rely on the Internet, access links are a critical resource to them.
+As a result, sites are improving the fault tolerance and QoS capabilities of their Internet access through multihoming, i.e. the achievement of global connectivity through several connections supplied by different Internet Service Providers (ISPs).
+However, the extended usage of the currently available IPv4 multi-homing solution is jeopardizing the future of the Internet since it has become a major contributor to the post-CIDR growth in the number of global routing table entries [1].
+Therefore, in IPv6, the usage of Provider Aggregatable (PA) addressing is recommended for all sites, included multihomed ones, in order to preserve inter domain routing system scalability.
+While such addressing architecture reduces the amount of routing table entries in the Default Free Zone of the Internet, its adoption presents a fair number of challenges for the end-sites, especially for those who multihome.
+Essentially, when a PA addressing is adopted, a multihomed site will have to configure multiple addresses, one per ISP, in every node of the site, in order to be reachable through all its providers.
+Such configuration pose quite a number of challenges for its adoption, since current hosts are not prepared to deal with multiple addresses per interfaces as it is required.
+In this paper, we will present how Source Address Dependent (SAD) routing can be adopted to deal with some of the difficulties imposed in this configuration.